 Financed by the European Union Justice Program (2014-2020)

-- Identifying the best practices in this field
+- Identifying the practice standards (Code of Conduct) in this field,

-- Raising awareness among actors dealing with phenomenon.
+- Raising awareness among actors dealing with the phenomenon.

 Results & impacts

 - Identified barriers and pain-points faced by victims of sexual crimes within criminal justice system in 3 EU MS (National Reports: Greece, Italy, Spain) ;